fruteroclub/perk-os/dev/docs/perk-os/one-pager.md

 Admins are burned out.
 Momentum dies.
 Treasuries rot.

-2. The Vision – PerkOS Is Becoming the Infrastructure Layer (Live Today)PerkOS is the open, x402-native operating system that turns any treasury into real-time, automated engagement.Two tightly integrated layers – both shipping today:Layer 1 – PerkOS AgentEvery community launches its own fully sovereign AI agent in under 60 seconds.
+2. The Vision – PerkOS Is Becoming the Infrastructure Layer

+PerkOS is the open, x402-native operating system that turns any treasury into real-time, automated engagement.Two tightly integrated layers – both shipping today:

+Layer 1 – PerkOS Agent (Live Today)
+Every community launches its own fully sovereign AI agent in under 60 seconds.

 - Community-owned wallet, memory, rules, and on-chain ERC-8004 reputation
 - Single identity across Discord • Telegram • Twitch • Kick • Twitter/X (more added monthly)
 - Speaks and acts like the best human mod you’ve ever had
 - Accepts natural-language instructions from admins and members

-Layer 2 – PerkOS Marketplace (the x402 services bazaar) – Live November 2025Open directory where any developer registers payable APIs in <5 minutes.
+Layer 2 – PerkOS Marketplace (the x402 services bazaar) – Live November 2025
+Open directory where any developer registers payable APIs in <5 minutes.

 Agents discover, compare, and consume services on the fly – paying only for what they use via x402 micropayments.Services already live or in final testing (November 30, 2025):